-1 Proceedings 2 to attend in person, members of the public may 3 listen to or log into the video conference.
-4 Access and instructions for the web-based virtual 5 meeting program are available on Nassau County 6 Planning Department website, which is located at 7 "www.nassaucountyny.gov/2856/Planning-Department.
+1Proceedings2to attend in person, members of the public may3listen to or log into the video conference.4Access and instructions for the web-based virtual 3 listen to or log into the video conference.
+4 Access and instructions for the web-based virtual 4 Access and instructions for the web-based virtual 5 meeting program are available on Nassau County 6 Planning Department website, which is located at 7 "www.nassaucountyny.gov/2856/Planning-Department.
 8 Final decisions will be made on Agenda 9 items contained in Sections "A," "B" and "F" at 10 today's meeting.
 11 The Planning Commission will be 12 accepting public comments for the public portion 13 of today's meeting by e-mail to be sent to 14 "NCPC@nassaucountyny.gov."
 The Planning 15 Commission will accept public comments via e-mail 16 for Agenda items contained in Sections "C," "D" 17 and "E" before making a final decision on the 18 matter.
 The public will have until 4 p.m. this 19 coming Monday, June 28th, to e-mail their 20 comments for Agenda items contained in Sections 21 "C," "D" and "E" to the e-mail address specified 22 above.
 Late comments received after Monday, 23 June 28th at 4 p.m. will not be accepted, nor 24 considered.
 Again, that e-mail address is 25 "NCPC@nassaucountyny.gov."

-1 Federal Title VI Equity Analysis

-2 CHAIRMAN GLENNON: We have who's

-3 handling the Equity?
+1 Federal Title VI Equity Analysis 2 CHAIRMAN GLENNON: We have -- who's 3 handling the Equity?
 Where is it?

-4 DEPUTY COMMISSIONER SALLIE: Good

-5 morning, Commissioners.

-6 Greg, if you wouldn't mind just

-7 clicking to the aerial, great.
+4 DEPUTY COMMISSIONER SALLIE: Good 5 morning, Commissioners.
+6 Greq, if you wouldn't mind just clicking to the aerial, great.
 Thank you.

-8 Okay.
+7 Okay.
 Good morning, Commissioners.

-9 The item before you today is a project that the

-10 County is working on to pilot battery electric

-11 buses, introduce those buses into the "NICE" Bus

-12 Fleet.

-13 The County has applied for and has been

-14 awarded Federal Funding, funding from the "FTA"

-15 for the acquisition of the of of six

-16 battery electric buses and electric charging

-17 stations.
-The County is proposing to create a

-18 charging facility at what is known as the

-19 "Purex Site," which on the map here is at

-20 the southeast corner of Commercial Avenue and Oak

-21 Street, which is immediately adjacent.

-22 Thank you, Greg.
-If you could, just go

-23 back to the prior slide, that that what's

-24 known as the "Purex Site" is immediately adjacent

-25 to the "NICE" Depot Headquarters, which is where
+8 9 The item before you today is a project that the County is working on to pilot battery electric 10 buses, introduce those buses into the "NICE" Bus 11 12 Fleet.
+13 The County has applied for and has been awarded Federal Funding, funding from the "FTA" 14 15 for the acquisition of the -- of -- of six 16 battery electric buses and electric charging 17 stations.
+The County is proposing to create a 18 charging facility at what is known as the "Purex Site," which on the map here is at 19 20 the southeast corner of Commercial Avenue and Oak Street, which is immediately adjacent.
+21 22 Thank you, Greg.
+If you could, just go 23 back to the prior slide, that -- that -- what's known as the "Purex Site" is immediately adjacent 24 25 to the "NICE" Depot Headquarters, which is where